CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-03d2-GuestShell-Ex1.md

     This is limited to IOS XE privileged EXEC mode commands only; access to IOS XE global configuration mode commands is not possible.

-    Try a few more examples, `dohost 'show log'`, `dohost 'show version'`, and `dohost 'show inventory'` (output below may be truncated for brevity):
+    Try a few more examples, `dohost 'show log'`, `dohost 'show version'`, and `dohost 'show inventory'`, for example (output below may be truncated for brevity):

     ```
     [guestshell@guestshell ~]$ dohost 'show log'